SamLJeffers/Route-66-Importers/README.md

 # Route-66-Importers

-Codecademy Project - to create a splash page or a fictional business
+Codecademy Project - to create a splash page for a fictional business

 Using Flexbox